 What are they?
 Who designates them?
 Do they need to follow these design standards?
-Historic landmarks Individually significant buildings City Council V Historic districts (locally designated) Intact older neighborhoods containing contributing (historic) and noncontributing properties.
-City Council If designated after [insert date of City Council adoption of standards], or if the district has adopted the design standards National Register districts Intact older neighborhoods containing contributing (historic) and noncontributing properties.
-National Park Service Recommended, not required
+Historic landmarks Individually significant buildings City Council ✓ Historic districts (locally designated) Intact older neighborhoods containing contributing (historic) and noncontributing properties.
+City Council ✔ If designated after January 2021, or if the district has adopted the design standards National Register districts Intact older neighborhoods containing contributing (historic) and noncontributing properties.
+National Park Service ∼ Recommended, not required